Introduction to Financial Statement Analysis

 - Use an independent estimate.

-Unit 5: Use Analytical Procedures in Auditing Financial Statements:
+Unit 5: Using Analytical Procedures in Auditing Financial Statements

-- Analytical procedures in planning the audit process.
+- Analytical procedures within the audit planning phase.

 - Employing analytical methods at the review completion stage.